jim-collier/x9ps1-git/README.md

 1. Execute: `wget https://raw.githubusercontent.com/jim-collier/x9ps1-git/main/x9ps1-git`
    - If it's a system directory, you'll need to prepend `sudo` to that command.
 1. Execute: `sudo chmod +x x9ps1-git`
+1. Alternately, if you have the entire git project downloaded and already have the script installed somewhere else in your path, and want to update it:
+   - `tmpExisting="$(which x9ps1-git)" && cp x9ps1-git "${tmpExisting}" && chmod +x "${tmpExisting}"`
-1. Edit your `~/.bashrc` and append to the end, verbatim:
+3. Edit your `~/.bashrc` and append to the end, verbatim:
    - ``PROMPT_COMMAND='PS1=`x9ps1-git`'``

 ## Feature comparison